iwantmyname/blog/_posts/2015-01-23-io-co-me-domain-alternatives.md

 - [.DATA](https://iwantmyname.com/domains/dot-data)
 - [.SYSTEMS](https://iwantmyname.com/domains/dot-systems)

-.APP is certainly the elephant in the room, and we’re expecting it to do really, really well (it’s also the TLD with the most pre-orders at iwantmyname).
+.APP is certainly the 800-pound gorilla here, and we’re expecting it to do really, really well (it’s the TLD with the most pre-orders at iwantmyname).

 ***